Share

 Further Resources

-There is a world of excellent online information out there for taking your advertising options to the next level.
+There is a world of excellent online information for taking your advertising options to the next level.
 Here are three great resources to get you started:

-• AdPushup blog: The AdPushup blog delivers consistently excellent content on display advertising and optimization.
+• AdPushup blog: The AdPushup blog delivers excellent content on display advertising and optimization.

-• DigitalAdBlog: Perfect for those looking to really roll up their sleeves and explore the world of online advertising, DigitalAdBlog is a superb source of insider tips, tricks and industry knowledge.
+• DigitalAdBlog: Perfect for those looking to roll up their sleeves and explore the world of online advertising, DigitalAdBlog is a superb source of insider tips, tricks, and industry knowledge.

-• Empire Flippers: With roots in the world of Adsense, Empire Flippers is a great resource for getting to grips with how revenue streams, such as on-site advertising, factor in to overall site valuations.
+• Empire Flippers: With roots in the world of Adsense, Empire Flippers is an excellent resource for getting to grips with how revenue streams, such as on-site advertising, factor into overall site valuations.
 The blog and podcast are also packed full of info on monetization strategies of all types.

 We hope the information above will help you start nailing down your options for exploring advertising as a revenue stream on your site.
 Here’s a quick recap of action points to take away: